Apprentice Corporation (Ages 13-18, by audition only)

 - Apprentice Corporation Modern Dance (Wednesday, 6:30 PM – 8 PM)

 *all required classes are included in the Apprentice Corporation monthly tuition

 - Dedicate their fall, spring and summer breaks to the program, as applicable

 - Collaborate with their peers to create expressive dances that are sophisticated in form and structure

 - Train and collaborate with guest artists from Atlanta’s professional dance community who conduct workshops, set choreography, and serve as role models

 - Problem-solve class issues, provide constructive feedback and implement solutions with their peers

-Apprentice Corporation teens must complete a placement assessment and sign a “commitment contract” outlining goals and responsibilities.
-With more rigorous dance training, students develop, rehearse and perform work that reflects relevant social issues, promotes diversity and explores the teen’s unique voices.
+After the selection process, Apprentice Corporation teens must sign a “commitment contract” outlining goals and responsibilities.
+With more rigorous dance training, students develop, rehearse and perform work that reflects relevant social issues and explores the teen’s unique voices.

-Apprentice Corporation dancers are encouraged to take advantage of leadership opportunities with Moving in the Spirit, including teaching assistant positions, office internships and positions on our Board of Directors.
-Additionally, Apprentice Corporation dancers receive monthly educational workshops and are paired with mentors who serve as positive role models.
+Apprentice Corporation dancers are encouraged to take advantage of optional leadership opportunities with Moving in the Spirit, including teaching assistant positions, office internships and positions on our Board of Directors.

-Girls should wear black footless tights or leggings and a black leotard.
-Boys should wear a black sports shirt and black pants or shorts.
+In all classes, both online and in-person, students should wear black footless tights or leggings + a black leotard/tank top, OR a black sports shirt and black pants/ shorts, whichever is most appropriate.